In-person vs. virtual classroom vs. online?

 Instructor: S. Wren

-Nonprofit organizations don’t always have the luxury of having a marketing or advertising department.
+Nonprofit organizations don’t always have the luxury of having a marketing and advertising department.
 They need ways to get the message about their programs and fundraisers to the public as quickly and inexpensively as possible.
 Many nonprofits have no idea how to contact the individuals who can get their message out to the public.
-This class will give nonprofit staff members a crash course in writing press releases that are ready to be printed or read on-air, how to get that message to the right individuals to be shared, and how to submit information directly to local media calendars and websites.
+This class will give you a crash course in writing press releases that are ready to be printed or read on-air, how to get that message to the right individuals to be shared, and how to submit information directly to local media calendars and websites.